simgrid/simgrid/docs/source/intro_concepts.rst

    parallel application using for example the MPI interface :ref:`(more info) <application>`.

- - The **Virtual Platform**.
+ - The **Simulated Platform**.
 This is a description of a given distributed system (machines, links, disks, clusters, etc).
 Most of the platform files are written in XML althrough a Lua interface is under development.
-SimGrid makes it easy to augment the Virtual Platform with a Dynamic Scenario where for example the links are slowed down (because of external usage) or the machines fail.
+SimGrid makes it easy to augment the Simulated Platform with a Dynamic Scenario where for example the links are slowed down (because of external usage) or the machines fail.
 You have even support to specify the applicative workload that you want